sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button> <button>[Snowflake Free Trial](https://signup.snowflake.com/)</button>

 ### What You’ll Learn
-This QuickStart discussed the features and benefits of using Materialization in Sigma and also how to configure and schedule materializations to improve the speed and performance of your reports.
+This QuickStart discussed the features and benefits of using materialization in Sigma and also how to configure and schedule materializations to improve the speed and performance of your reports.

 ### What You’ll Build